-Fruit butters (yes, pumpkin is technically a fruit) are the luxurious cousins of jams and jellies, and they’re even easier to make.
+Fruit butter (yes, pumpkin is technically a fruit) is the luxurious cousin of jam and curd

 - Go for the canned pumpkin!
-You can use fresh pumpkin puree for this spread, I have the instructions on how to make that HERE.
+You could start with fresh pumpkin puree for this spread, I have the instructions for how to make that here.
 But in my experience, the canned puree is just as good, and so it is not worth the extra effort to make it from scratch.
-It’s interesting to note that canned pumpkin is nutritionally superior, as well.
-If you do use fresh pumpkin puree, your cooking time may be a bit longer.
+It’s interesting to note that canned pumpkin is considered nutritionally superior to fresh, as well.

 - Be vigilant during the second half of cooking to prevent scorching, as the butter really begins to thicken.